pyroscope/pimp-my-box/README.md

 Note that at the moment, you still need to additionally install (`dpkg -i /root/rt-ps.deb`) the `rtorrent-ps` Debian package that was downloaded from [Bintray](https://bintray.com/pyroscope/rtorrent-ps/rtorrent-ps#files).
-This must ne done in a ``root`` shell, after the first playbook run.
+This must be done in a ``root`` shell, after the first playbook run.

 If your Linux release isn't supported, you'll see a message like the following: